raquamaps/raquamaps/README.md

 Open the raquamaps directory's .Rproj file in RStudio and use the Build tab to build a source tarball (it will use the version number in the DESCRIPTION file).

 You may need to install a few libraries for the build to go through.
 R libraries can be installed from within RStudio.
-Or you could do it at the R prompt with.
+Or you could do it at the R prompt using commands like:

 ```console
 install.packages("RCurl")
 ```

-On some linux distros you may need system libraries, can be installed like so:
+On some linux distros you may need system libraries, which can be installed like so:

 ```console
 sudo apt-get install libgdal1-dev libproj-dev libcurl4-openssl-dev